jayaesxh/Software-Lab-23/docs/Grids Tab.rst

 Grids Tab
 =================

-This tool creates grids based on the orientation of walls in the Revit model.
+This tool creates grids based on walls/columns in the Revit model and also allows merging of collinear grids.

 Usage
 -----